-- (a) All license applications, inquiries, and other correspondence shall be directly received, processed, and regulated by the Oklahoma State Department of Health or its designee. - (b) All applications provided for under this chapter are available on the Oklahoma State Department of Health website at http://www.ok.gov/healthor in person at the Oklahoma State Department of Health located at 1000 N.E.
-10th Street, Oklahoma City, Oklahoma, 73117.
+- (a) All license applications, inquiries, and other correspondence shall be directly electronically received, processed, and regulated by the Oklahoma State Department of Health by the "Oklahoma Medical Marijuana Authority" division or its designee. - (b) All applications provided for under this chapter are available on the Oklahoma State Department of Health's Oklahoma Medical Marijuana Authority website at http://omma.ok.gov/ - (c) The Oklahoma State Department of Health is located at 1000 N.E. $10^{\rm th}$ Street, Oklahoma City, Oklahoma, 73117.
 All approval and rejection letters shall be sent to the applicant through U.S. Mail.